DanteLore/SmolbeanPlanet3D/README.md

 Added a variety of menus and toolbars, load and save game functionality, the ability to create a new game, erm, in-game... as well as stones and a new stonecutter's hut.

 I have decided I want the game to be, eventually, a cross between The Settlers and Rimworld.
 The aim overall will be to manage a colony of people with increasingly complex needs on a small, resource constrained island.
-There won't be an "enemy" as such - in fact, the colonists are their own worst enemies - because their greed could cause them to cut down the last tree or ill the last animal for a tasty snack.
+There won't be an "enemy" as such - in fact, the colonists are their own worst enemies - because their greed could cause them to cut down the last tree or kill the last animal for a tasty snack.
 Just like real life, mankind (smolbean kind) will cause it's own downfall 99% of the time.
 So resource chains and building-based production like the settlers, but I'd like the player to _care_ about their colonists, thus the Rimworld vibe.
 Anyway... a long way to go...

 Rocks and new buildings.
 ![Screenshot](./Docs/Images/screenshot27.png)